ANNE RENSHAW SINGS! Edinburgh Festival Fringe 2013

 Every Wednesday during the summer months there is an evening of music called 'Hawick Sings' which is held in the Hawick Burns Club.
-Anne is delighted to have been asked to be the 'Headline Act' for Wednesday July 10th.
+Anne was delighted to be asked to be one of the 'Headline Acts' for Wednesday July 10th.

-* Anne has been invited by Kenny McDonald of Black Diamond radio to be a guest on his 'Saturday Show' on August 3rd from 1 - 3pm.
+* Anne was invited by Kenny McDonald of Black Diamond radio to be a guest on his 'Saturday Show' on August 3rd.

-* As well as appearing in her own show at the Edinburgh Festival Fringe Anne will also be singing with 'Linten Adie' on Sunday August 11th at 6 - 7.15pm at the Acoustic Music Centre - tickets £9 (£7) available from the Fringe Box Office and from the Queen's Hall box office.
+* As well as appearing in her own show at the Edinburgh Festival Fringe Anne also sang with 'Linten Adie' on Sunday August 11th at the Acoustic Music Centre in the 'Big Room'.
+Linten Adie were delighted that so many tickets were sold and to have such an appreciative audience.

-* Balerno Folk Club will again be holding a charity concert on Friday August 30th showcasing the talents of club members where Anne hopes to sing some old and new favourites.
-More details later.
+* Balerno Folk Club held a charity concert on Friday August 30th at Balerno Bowling Club.
+The concert showcased the talents of club members including Anne and a grand night was had by all.